 Currency pairings, therefore, imply that more uncertainties and external parameters must be taken into account during the analysis process.

 Rather than looking into how the FX markets will react to global events, the question becomes how a single currency will change compared to the next, which makes the equation a bit more complex.

 Leveraging Forex market hours

 Excluding the stock market holidays, certain busy trading hours are closely associated with the most interesting operation on your MetaTrader 4.
-As you go through the day, those currency pairs show various patterns and behaviour.
+As you go through the day, those currency pairs show various patterns and behavior.

-To reduce risk, you should study the Forex market hour chartand the most prevalent volatility trends and, as a result, select the time that best suits your trading needs.
+To reduce risk, you should study the Forex market hour chart and the most prevalent volatility trends and, as a result, select the time that best suits your trading needs.